-Vertical storage solutions can help in eliminating these wastes as they streamline operating procedures, increase flexibility and lower the costs in almost any type of facility.
-A large inventory of items can be stored in a minimal footprint bringing items closer to where they are needed.
+A large inventory of items can be stored in a minimal footprint, bringing items closer to where they are needed.
 This reduces the length of the production line, optimizes the operation flow and prevents errors or product damages during transportation which would require costly repairs or re-manufacturing.

-Lean order processing is also easy to implement thanks to the Modula WMS software that can be directly connected to the local ERP offering full traceability and real-time inventory, preventing duplicate data and eliminating excessive reporting.
+Lean order processing is also easy to implement thanks to the Modula warehouse management system (WMS) software that can be directly connected to the local ERP offering full traceability and real time inventory, preventing duplicate data and eliminating excessive reporting.

 Likewise, all picking operations are monitored and log-ins are tracked, even down to specific trays preventing operators from picking the same items or for high valuable products to be stolen, which would result in more reports and documents needed to correct the problem.

-Trays can be organized for every type/size of stored item.
+Trays can be organized for every type or size of the item.
 Thanks to partitions and dividers, users can create the exact number of storage locations required and the configuration can be adjusted at any time to accommodate changes in the size or quantity of the stored items.

 This guarantees the same outputs even with changes in products or tools.

-Many organizations schedule the production based on unclear or inaccurate forecasts and without an exact overview of the number of products still available in stock at the end of the month.
+Some organizations still work on the principle of “Just-in-Case” instead of “Just-in-Time,” in which production is based on unclear or inaccurate forecasts and without an exact overview of the number of products still available in stock at the end of the month.

-This can easily lead to some of the most significant wastes, such as excessive inventory, storage, resources and movement costs and significant capital tied up in unused inventory.
+This can lead to waste, such as excessive inventory, storage, resources, movement costs and significant capital tied up in unused inventory.

-Thanks to the implementation of vertical storage solutions, warehousing and manufacturing facilities can have full control over the flow of goods.
+In addition, warehousing and manufacturing facilities can have full control over the flow of goods, using vertical storage solutions.

 4. Labor cost